In the tenancy agreement, a landlord can indicate whether or not pets are allowed at the rental property. If they are allowed, landlords can also:

 Landlords should remember that pet clauses in the tenancy agreement must comply with any strata property bylaws (e.g. a condominium), if applicable.

 - Guide and service dogs are legally allowed to live in rental properties – landlords cannot require a pet damage deposit for these animals.
 Tenants and visitors may have their guide dog or service dog on rental premises, regardless of tenancy agreements that prohibit or restrict pets.
 In fact, landlords cannot refuse to rent a property to someone because they have a disability or they plan to keep a guide or service dog.

-Learn more on the Ministry of Justice's webpages on guide and service dogs which has detailed information on:
+Learn more on the Ministry of Justice's webpages on guide and service dogs which has detailed information and a fact sheet on: